sul-dlss-labs/estimation/0002-sinopia-acl.md

 The Sinopia server utilizes trellis-ldp, which uses Web Access Control (https://www.w3.org/wiki/WebAccessControl) to grant users permissions to edit profiles/templates or metadata.
 AWS Cognito is used for user authentication and authorization.

-A git repo already exists with some of the code to create "Web Access Control" forms of "Access Control Lists", or ACLs. (https://github.com/LD4P/sinopia_acl)
+A git repo already exists with some of the code to create "Web Access Control" forms of "Access Control Lists", or ACLs: https://github.com/LD4P/sinopia_acl

 We are trying to come up with the minimal viable product to appropriately grant Cognito users edit access to the appropriate LDP containers.